cyberrangecz/docs/docs/installation-guide/base-infrastructure.md

 The firewall rules within OpenStack are grouped in Security Groups.
 Currently, we are using only the default Security Group called `default`.
-By default all egress communication is allowed, but ingress communication is allowed only within the same Security Group.
+By default, all egress communication is allowed, but ingress communication is allowed only within the same Security Group.

 List all Security Group rules.